 Even if you're browsing our list of the best TVs, you won't necessarily find your best bet, as not everything on the market will be a good match for the capabilities of the new gaming systems.
 From new connectivity standards to extremely high resolutions, even the best 4K TVs for gaming might come up short when you're getting ready for what comes next.

 New developments are bringing new TVs into the console mix, as well.
-Recent news is bring greater focus on TVs for gaming, with Sony announcing two "Ready-for-PS5" TVs and TCL launching the first TV with THX certified game mode.
-Samsung has even stepped up with an affordable 8K set, but it's not available in the US.
+Recent news is bring greater focus on TVs for gaming, with Sony announcing two "Ready-for-PS5" TVs, TCL launching the first TV with THX certified game mode and Microsoft declaring LG OLED the best Xbox Series X TV.

-Bottom line: If you want to get the best from your new game console at the end of the year, you'll need a TV that can handle everything that the Xbox Series X and the PlayStation 5 bring to the table.
+Bottom line: If you want to get the best from your new game console, you'll need a TV that can handle everything that the Xbox Series X and the PlayStation 5 bring to the table.

-Even before the consoles arrive, we know quite a bit about the new systems.
+The newest consoles are heavy hitters when it comes to graphics capability.
 Both consoles offer capabilities like ray tracing, 10-15 teraflops of graphics-processing power and speedy loading times thanks to lightning-fast SSD storage.

-But we also know that both the PS5 and Xbox Series X are made to deliver fantastic gaming at 4K resolution.
+Both the PS5 and Xbox Series X are also made to deliver fantastic gaming at 4K resolution.
 For the TVs selling now, that will mean 4K resolution at 60 frames per second (fps).
-That matches what the current Xbox One X and the PS4 Pro can do, though most current-generation games are still capped at 30 fps.
+That matches what the older Xbox One X and the PS4 Pro can do, though most current-generation games are still capped at 30 fps.

-But the next-gen consoles coming later this year go a step beyond that in two ways: frame rate and resolution.
-Early specs and announcements make it clear that both consoles will offer 4K gaming at 120 Hz, doubling or even quadrupling the current frame rates you can get and producing smooth, judder-free gameplay as a result.
+But the next-gen consoles go a step beyond that in two ways: frame rate and resolution.
+The new consoles offer 4K gaming at 120 Hz, doubling or even quadrupling the current frame rates you can get and producing smooth, judder-free gameplay as a result.

 Then, there's resolution.
-In addition to ramping up the number of frames, the new consoles will also be able to handle much higher resolution, with games playable at 8K Ultra HD or 7680 × 4320 pixels.
+In addition to ramping up the number of frames, the new consoles can handle much higher resolution, with the promise of games playable at 8K Ultra HD or 7680 × 4320 pixels.
 But jumping up to more than 33 million pixels does come with one trade-off: 8K gameplay will be limited to 60 fps.